 Having been brought up in the tropics, I’d always associated eating ice cream / ice lolly / shaved ice ball with not just eating it for the pleasant taste in the mouth but cooling oneself down as well, rather like drinking ice cold water.
-With Singapore being 1˚N, we never had to consider the air temperature when it came to eating ice cream.
+With Singapore being 1˚N, one never has to consider the air temperature when it comes to eating ice cream.
+It is basically “all the time, round the clock“, even late at night.

 Someone I mentioned this to responded with, “Well, according to your logic, people in Singapore shouldn’t be eating anything hot at ANY time of the year in that case!”